 After the breakup of the ancient world, there were few new developments for many centuries.
-Then, over a comparatively short period, beginning near the end of the seventeenth century, Italian physicist, Evangelista Torricelle, French physicist, Edme Mariotte, and later, Daniel Bernoulli conducted experiments to study the elements of force in the discharge of water through small openings in the sides of tanks and through short pipes.
+Then, over a comparatively short period, beginning near the end of the 17th century, Italian physicist Evangelista Torricelle, French physicist Edme Mariotte, and later Swiss physicist Daniel Bernoulli conducted experiments to study the elements of force in the discharge of water through small openings in the sides of tanks and through short pipes.
 During the same period, Blaise Pascal, a French scientist, discovered the fundamental law for the science of hydraulics.

-Pascal's law states that increase in pressure on the surface of a confined fluid is transmitted undiminished throughout the confining vessel or system [fig. 1-1].
-(This is the basic principle of hydraulics and is covered in detail in chapter 2 of this manual.)
+Pascal's law states that an increase in pressure on the surface of a confined fluid is transmitted undiminished throughout the confining vessel or system (Figure 1-1).

 For Pascal's law to be made effective for practical applications, it was necessary to have a piston that "fit exactly."
-It was not until the latter part of the eighteenth century that methods were found to make these snugly fitted parts required in hydraulic systems.
-This was accomplished by the invention of machines that were used to cut and shape the necessary closely fitted parts and, particularly, by the development of gaskets and packings.
+It was not until the latter part of the 18th century that methods were found to make these snugly fitted parts required in hydraulic systems.
+This manufacturing of parts was accomplished by the invention of machines that were used to cut and shape the necessary closely fitted parts and, particularly, by the development of gaskets and packings.
 Since that time, components such as valves, pumps, actuating cylinders, and motors have been developed and refined to make hydraulics one of the leading methods of transmitting power.